chefspec/chefspec/README.md

 ## Ohai Attributes

-When you converge a node using Chef a large number of attributes are populated by Chef which runs [Ohai](http://wiki.opscode.com/display/chef/Ohai) to discover information about the node it is running on.
+When you converge a node using Chef a large number of attributes are pre-populated by Chef which runs [Ohai](http://wiki.opscode.com/display/chef/Ohai) to discover information about the node it is running on.

 You can use these attributes within your cookbooks - the most common usage is to declare different resources based on the node platform (operating system)